 “A key component of the early Methodist movement was meeting people where they gathered,” said Dunn.
-“Today, we realize that people increasingly ‘gather’ in virtual spaces. (maybe add another sentence about what the podcast hopes to accomplish.)"
+“Today, we realize that people increasingly ‘gather’ in virtual spaces.

 What makes for good daily ministry in an online space?
 Dunn shares: "It's one part content creator, one part internet troll (for Jesus!), and one part pastoral shepherd.
 Essentially, I’m using digital media to connect with people outside the community of faith and invite them to be part of the life of a local church.
 I envision the job being an iteration of the early Methodist circuit riders—where an open-air preacher acted as an evangelist for local Methodist communities."